daCyberpunk/dsgsitepackage/README.md

 # dsgsitepackage
-TYPO3 sitepackage extension with dead simple grid and some basic configurations and content elements
+TYPO3 sitepackage extension with https://github.com/daCyberpunk/dead-simple-grid and some basic configurations and content elements

 ## What it does
 * adds a simple flexbox grid CSS to your page